Old age and treachery will always overcome youth and skill.

 Winter is the season in which people try to keep the house as warm as it was in the summer,

-when they complained about the heat.
+complained about the heat.

 ~Author Unknown